 Higher Fee, Higher Costs

-If your wedding is in an Island or far away province and will take 2 days and 1 night, the fee would be PhP 7,400.
+If your wedding is in an Island or far away province, the fee would be PhP 7,400.

 Depending on the circumstance of the venue and how to travel to get there, and how many days the entire wedding may consume, the fee maybe appraised higher.